wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Validating User Inputs

-The mobile SDK is providing a couple of functions in `PA2OtpUtil` interface, helping with user input validation.
+The mobile SDK is providing a couple of functions in `PowerAuthActivationCodeUtil` interface, helping with user input validation.
 You can:

 - Parse activation code when it's scanned from QR code
 - Validate a whole code at once